telerik/reporting-docs/README.md

 # Telerik Reporting Public Documentation

-Welcome to the GitHub repository for [Telerik Reporting](https://www.telerik.com/reporting) documentation.
+Welcome to the GitHub repository for [Progress Telerik Reporting](https://www.telerik.com/reporting) documentation.
 This repository contains the source content — written in Markdown — that we use to power the Telerik Reporting Documentation at [docs.telerik.com/reporting](https://docs.telerik.com/reporting).
 If you've arrived here wanting to search and use our docs, head over to [docs.telerik.com/reporting](https://docs.telerik.com/reporting) where our content is prettified and searchable.

 We believe that the documentation for a product is at its best when the content is a collaboration between the builders and consumers of that product.
 As such, this documentation is both public, and open sourced under and MIT license (see below).
 That means you can clone this repository, or read the docs offline.